kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 - Awesome Vite: https://github.com/vitejs/awesome-vite
 - A Next.js 13 template for building apps with Radix UI and Tailwind CSS: https://github.com/shadcn-ui/next-template
 - Vercel pre-built solutions: https://vercel.com/templates
+- `create-t3-app` to start a full-stack, typesafe Next.js app *(The T3 Stack)*.
+It consists of Next.js, tRPC, Tailwind CSS, TypeScript, Prisma, and NextAuth.js: https://create.t3.gg

 Check out the real project [E-commerce](https://www.codewithantonio.com/projects/ecommerce).
 It is a full stack web application with Next.js 13, React, shadcn/ui, Prisma, and MySQL, including Dashboard and CMS creation.
 Some packages used in this project: